user-tax/doc/en/os/nginx.md

 # nginx compilation installation and configuration

-It's 2023, and nginx doesn't support HTTP3 yet.
+It's already 2023, and nginx doesn't support HTTP3 yet.

 However, nginx officially has a branch of [nginx-quic](https://quic.nginx.org) .